lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 View the progress of the Lightly Docker
 ---------------------------------------

-To see the progress of your docker run, go to the Lightly Webapp and head to "My Docker Runs".
+To see the progress of your docker run, go to the Lightly Platform and head to `My Docker Runs <https://app.lightly.ai/docker/runs>`_

 .. image:: ../getting_started/images/docker_runs_overview.png